Tactilus Sensors Tecnology

 Tactile Technology in the Automotive World

-Thanks to its modular design and real-time data collection, engineers can simultaneously analyze multiple contact points, gaining a clear and detailed understanding of seat-passenger interactions.
+Thanks to its modular architecture and real-time data acquisition, engineers can simultaneously analyze multiple contact points, gaining a clear, detailed, and reliable understanding of seat–passenger interactions under different conditions.

-Our tactile measurement systems are specifically designed for automotive applications, including pressure analysis on seats, seat belts, and other critical surfaces.
+Our tactile measurement systems are specifically developed for automotive applications, including pressure analysis on seats, seat belts, headrests, and other critical contact surfaces.

-Leveraging high-precision sensors and dedicated software, we capture real-time data that helps improve comfort, safety, and performance.
-Each solution is crafted to support industry professionals in developing smarter, more ergonomic, and more reliable vehicles.
+Each solution is engineered to support industry professionals in developing smarter, more ergonomic, and more reliable vehicles that meet the highest standards of quality and innovation.

 Software